gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [GetCollectionListingResponse](#GetCollectionListingResponse)

-List of collections.
-See example below or refer `GetCollectionListingResponse` for details
+A successful response contains the list of collection in an application.
+See the example below or refer to `GetCollectionListingResponse` for details.